tg-sec/dvna/Task_Report/docs/setting_up_pipeline.md

 To start off with the task of building a pipeline, I setup Jenkins as mentioned in the previous section, logged on to the Jenkins Web Interface and then followed these steps to create a new pipeline under Jenkins for DVNA:

-* I clicked on `New Item` from the main dashboard which lead me to a different page.
-I gave gave `node-app-pipeline` as the project's name and chose `Pipeline` as the project type amongst the all the options present.
+* I clicked on `New Item` from the main dashboard which leads me to a different page.
+I gave `node-app-pipeline` as the project's name and chose `Pipeline` as the project type amongst all the options present.
 Few articles on the web also demonstrated the usage of `Freestyle Project` but I liked the syntactical format and hence, went with `Pipeline`.
 * Next came the project configurations page.
 Here:
     * Under `General` section:
-        * I gave a brief description about the application being deployed and the purpose of this pipeline.
+        * I gave a brief description of the application being deployed and the purpose of this pipeline.
-        * I checked the `Discard Old Builds` option as I felt there was no need of keeping artefacts from previous builds.
+        * I checked the `Discard Old Builds` option as I felt there was no need of keeping artifacts from previous builds.
         * I also checked the `GitHub Project` option and provided the GitHub URL for the project's repository.
 This option allowed Jenkins to know where to fetch the project from.
     * Under `Build Triggers` section:
         * I checked the `GitHub hook trigger for GITScm Polling` option to allow automated builds based on webhook triggers on GitHub for selected events.
 The need for this option is explained in more detail in the upcoming section, [Configuring Webhook](configuring_webhook.md).